tinyvision-ai-inc/tinyclunx33_public/Docs/carrier_tinycamera.md

 ## Pinout

-TODO: switch to v2 and document the pinout as tables
+TODO: document the pinout as tables once

 ## Parts featured